tsyrdev/cli-pokedex/README.md

-# Pokedex: A cli-pokedex that interacts with the Pokeapi
+# Cli-Pokedex: A cli-tool that interacts with the Pokeapi

 ## Overview